-- Utilize up to date, evidenced based practices in the field of nutrition and dietetics. - Communicate effectively orally and in writing in a health care or community nutrition environment whether working with children, families and seniors - Advocate within the community for continued support of health and nutrition.
+- Utilize up-to-date, evidenced-based practices in the field of nutrition and dietetics. - Communicate effectively orally and in writing in a health care or community nutrition environment whether working with children, families and seniors. - Advocate within the community for continued support of health and nutrition.

-REQUIRE ED COURSES UNITS
+REQUIRED CORE COURSES UNITS

-F_N 20 Nutrition and Life 3
+NUTR 20 Nutrition and Life 3

 PSYCH 1 Introduction to Psychology 3

 CHEM 1A General Chemistry 5.5

 BIO 2 General Microbiology 5

 Subtotal Units 16.5

-LIST A: Complete TWO (2) courses:

-CHEM 12A Organic Chemistry 5.5
+IN ADDITION, complete TWO (2) courses from LIST A: